Bitter Melon

 What goes wrong

-No female flowers / no fruit in early season is normal — the plant produces males first.
+No female flowers / no fruit in early season is normal.
+The plant produces males first.
 Give it 3-4 weeks after the male flush for females to appear.
 If females appear but fruit doesn’t develop, the problem is pollination failure.
 Hand-pollinate.

 Fruit yellowing before harvest means the fruit was left on the vine too long.
 Bitter melon turns yellow-orange as it ripens; at this stage the flesh is mushy and the seeds turn red.
 Harvest at full green size (color depends on variety) before any yellow appears.